 The summer ice schedule is slightly different from the winter schedule because school is out and the Club tries to offer more ice time for school-age skaters.
-The summer season includes a low-level Figure Skating School, two USFSA test sessions, and the Skate Wilmington open competition.

 Summer Public Skating & Classes: There is a full program of summer skating at daily afternoon "Learn to Skate" public classes and sessions.
-SCW Members with a 40-Session per Month or higher ice use may skate on public sessions with no charge.
 Call Office or see flyers for current hours and rates.